PetrKryslUCSD/FinEtools.jl/docs/meshgen.md

 The simplest possible meshes can be generated in the form of one-dimensional, two-dimensional, and three-dimensional blocks.
 The spacing of the nodes can be either uniform (for instance `Q8block`), or the spacing can be given with an arbitrary distribution (for instance `Q4blockx`).
 Meshes of tetrahedra can be generated in various orientations of the "diagonals".

-More complex meshes can be generated for certain element types: for instance in annulus (`Q4annulus`), quarter of a plate with a hole (`Q4elliphole`), quarter of a sphere (`H8spheren`), layered plate (`H8layeredplatex`).
+More complex meshes can be generated for certain element types: for instance an annulus (`Q4annulus`), quarter of a plate with a hole (`Q4elliphole`), quarter of a sphere (`H8spheren`), layered plate (`H8layeredplatex`).

 Hexahedral meshes can also be created by extrusion of  quadrilateral meshes (`H8extrudeQ4`).

 ## Shaping

-Simple meshes  such as blocks can be deformed into geometrically complex shapes, for instance  by tapering  or by bending  the mesh into a cylinder.
-For instance, we can generate a block  and then bended  into one quarter  of  an annulus as
+Simple meshes  such as blocks can be deformed into geometrically complex shapes, for instance  by tapering  or oother relocation of the nodes.
+For instance, we can generate a block  and then bend it  into one quarter  of  an annulus as

 ```julia
 fens,fes = Q4block(rex-rin,pi/2,5,20);